 In anticipation of dropping temperatures, you likely made a big push to finish projects or at least get the walls and roofs complete on outstanding builds.
 Now, the time that you do have to work is precious.
 Make sure it is being used to the best of your ability.
 That means planning for efficiency and ensuring your team is healthy, safe, and productive.

-Michael Faith, risk management consultant at Builders Mutual, outlines the risks of working in winter weather and provides a checklist for preparing your site and team this season.
+Michael Faith, Risk Management Technical Manager at Builders Mutual, outlines the risks of working in winter weather and provides a checklist for preparing your site and team this season.

 The Risks of Winter Weather

 Across the Mid-Atlantic and Southeast, workers usually won’t be working outside in severe winter weather when several inches of snow cover the ground.
 However, during cold temperatures, sleet, and freezing rain, people will likely still be working under cover.
 On job-sites where the walls and roofs were successfully secured during the fall months, tradesmen will be using this time to get into the building and outfit the interior.

 Workers may be protected from the elements, but they are still exposed to the stressors of working in the cold.
 It is important to be cognizant of the potential injuries—and workers’ compensation claims—that are unique to working in winter weather.

 No matter how badly you want to get your team back to work, you must have a safe work environment.
 So how can you protect your team this winter?
 Here are five categories to review with your employees.

 Dressing in layers is essential.
 You’ll be able to remove or add layers as your physical activity and the weather change throughout the day.
 Be sure the outer layer is waterproof to prevent dampness from penetrating to the skin.